-This isn’t a particularly large forest and the longest walking trail shouldn’t take much more than an hour to complete, but it’s still worth visiting if only to see the collections of trees that you won’t find anywhere else in Scotland such as the grove of eucalyptus trees that normally only grow in Australia.
+This isn’t a particularly large forest and the longest walking trail shouldn’t take much more than an hour to complete, but it’s still worth visiting if only to see the collections of trees that you won’t find anywhere else in Scotland, such as the grove of eucalyptus that normally only grows in Australia.

 Most of the mile-long path around the arboretum is gravel but there are a few grassy sections to cross along with a couple of steep slopes and narrow bridges.

 How to get there: Postcode PA23 8QT.
-You can get to Pucks Glen either by walking one mile from Benmore Botanic Gardens, driving, or taking the bus from Dunoon which is five miles away.
+You can get to Pucks Glen either by walking one mile from Benmore Botanic Gardens, driving to Inverchapel Forest car park on the A815 and walking, or taking the bus from Dunoon which is five miles away.

 Highlights: This lovely woodland walk follows a deep gorge that’s renowned for being a magical place.
 The trail was originally created in Victorian times and has since become very well known so you’ll see it on almost all tourist maps of the area.

-After you’ve visited the glen you can drive the scenic A880 which follows the Cowal peninsula that extends into the Firth of Clyde, or you can visit the nearby Benmore Botanic Garden which is one of the top-rated managed gardens in Scotland.
+After you’ve visited the glen I recommend driving the scenic A880 which follows the Cowal Peninsula alongside the Firth of Clyde, or you can visit the nearby Benmore Botanic Garden which is one of the highest-rated managed gardens in Scotland.

 Highlights: This stunning forest surrounds a tranquil loch that’s a haven for wildlife.
 Just like at Loch Morlich, Clatteringshaws features rolling mountainous peaks in the near distance and a walk in this forest wouldn’t be complete without venturing into the Galloway Hills afterwards.

-There’s a designated waymarked trail along the shore of the loch which winds in and out of the forest before finishing at a site made famous by Robert the Bruce but it’s quite short (about one mile), so if you want to get a bit more active you should consider hopping on a bike to cycle the number 7 national cycle route which starts at Glasgow and passes through Clatteringshaws before finishing at Carlisle.
+There is a designated, waymarked trail that follows the loch’s shore and winds in and out of the forest before coming to rest at the Robert the Bruce-famous location.
+It’s quite a short trail (about one mile), so if you want to get a bit more active, you should consider hopping on a bike to cycle the number 7 national cycle route, which starts in Glasgow and passes through Clatteringshaws before finishing at Carlisle.

-Due to the number of lochs and lochans in the area it’s a haven for wildlife and is a favourite nesting site for red kites, willow warblers and even the occasional osprey.
-And due to its remoteness the forest has also been designated as a dark sky park so if you want to see the stars unobscured by light pollution you might consider staying after the sun goes down.
+Due to the number of lochs and lochans in the area, Clatteringshaws is a haven for wildlife and it’s a favourite nesting site for red kites, willow warblers, and even the occasional osprey.
+The forest has also been designated as a dark sky park, so if you want to see the Aurora Borealis unobscured by light pollution you might consider staying after the sun goes down.

 How to get there: Postcode DG8 6SZ.
 From Glentrool village follow the signposted minor road that leads to the Glentrool visitor centre where you’ll find the car park.

-Glentrool is one of the best forests in Scotland to go wildlife watching and it’s absolutely buzzing with birdlife so while you’re enjoying the scenery make sure you keep your eyes open for great tits, crossbills and goldcrests as well as the occasional red squirrel and herd of roe deer.
+Glentrool is one of the best forests in Scotland to go wildlife watching and it’s buzzing with birdlife so while you’re enjoying the scenery make sure you keep your eyes open for great tits, crossbills, and goldcrests, as well as the occasional red squirrel and herds of roe deer.

-If you want a slightly longer walk you might like to follow the path that joins the Glenmore forest near Loch Morlich where you can relax next to the Green Lochan.
+If you want a slightly longer walk you might like to follow the path that joins the Glenmore forest near Loch Morlich where you can visit the Green Lochan.
 This extra trail will add another mile and a half onto your walk (but it’s well worth doing).